Applying

 Relying on industry jargon to tell your story can backfire, even if it’s the most efficient way to pack the most information into the smallest space.
 Save (most) of the acronyms for texting with your bestie.

-In your resume, aim for clarity and simplicity.
+Aim for clarity and simplicity.
 Explain complex concepts or specialized terms when necessary, ensuring that anyone, regardless of their familiarity with your industry, can understand the value you bring.

 Remember, your resume serves as an introduction to your qualifications and experiences, and it should be designed to resonate with both human resources professionals and hiring managers who may not be intimately familiar with the intricacies of your specific field.
 Clear and concise language will always be your best bet in making a favorable impression.